photoprism/photoprism-docs/docs/user-guide/faq.md

 responsibilities & [permissions](https://github.com/photoprism/photoprism/issues/455#issuecomment-675859270).
 We might do a special release for professional users later.

-While you have complete freedom with organizing your files and folders, we don't think trees should be an integral part of our user interface.
+While you have complete freedom with organizing your original files and folders, we don't think trees should be an integral part of our user interface.
 Most users won't be able to sort their memories in a strictly hierarchical way and prefer to explore them in multiple dimensions instead.